Learn how to calculate yardage and figure out how much fabric to buy for a project

 To show how to figure out how many yards a project will take, I made this short video that you can watch below or on YouTube here.

-To calculate yardage, first you need to know which pattern you’re going to use.
-Then you lay that pattern out in that fabric width (or half the fabric width if you plan to cut with the fabric folded).
-To make this easier you can tape out fabric widths on the floor or table.
+To calculate yardage, first you need to know which pattern you’re going to use, and you need to make sure the seam allowances are included on it.
+Then you lay that pattern out in that fabric width (or half the width of the fabric if you plan to cut with the fabric folded).
+To make this easier you can tape out dimensions on the floor or table.
 When you fold 44 inch fabric you get 22 inches wide, and 58 width fabric folded is 29 inches wide.
 Below you can see an example taped on my floor.